marko-knoebl/cc-course-web/chapter-2-hosting.md

 - glitch will execute `npm run start` to run the code
 - glitch will publish output from port _3000_

+### Notes

+You cannot directly publish on glitch from a _private_ / _restricted_ repository

+If you are working on a repository which is hosted on _CodeCoolGlobal_, you would have to "copy" the code to your own repository first:

+1. create an empty public repository on GitHub
+2. in your local repository on your computer, add a new _remote_
+   - the default remote is called "origin" and is already set to something like _git@github.com:CodecoolGlobal/foo.git\_
+   - you can add a new remote (e.g. called "origin2") and set it to something like _git@github.com:marko-knoebl/foo.git\_
+3. push to the second remote via `git push origin2 main` or similar

 ## Example project

 https://github.com/marko-knoebl/express-api-hello-world